optimuspaul/sensei/README.md

 1. clone the repo and cd to it

-1. run `virtualenv venv && source venv/bin/activate` if you want
+1. run `virtualenv venv && source venv/bin/activate` (You will need to source the activate script for other new shells as well)

 1. `pip install -r requirements.txt`